nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/saml-20-authentication.md

 ## Sources

-Sources of the addon can can be found at [https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/login/nuxeo-platform-login-saml2/](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/login/nuxeo-platform-login-saml2/).
+Sources of the addon can can be found [here](https://github.com/nuxeo/nuxeo/tree/master/modules/platform/login/nuxeo-platform-login-saml2).

-You need to build the JAR and follow the sample at [https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/login/nuxeo-platform-login-saml2/sample](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-services/login/nuxeo-platform-login-saml2//sample).
+You need to build the JAR and follow the sample [here](https://github.com/nuxeo/nuxeo/tree/master/modules/platform/login/nuxeo-platform-login-saml2/sample).

 ## {{> anchor 'saml20_presentation'}}Background on SAML 2.0